blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ## Acknowledgements

 We thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
-We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in the article and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
+We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in our articles and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [bluepintail](https://github.com/bluepintail) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
 We also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.

 ## Authors

 <table>
   <tr>
     <td width=150px><a href="https://www.linkedin.com/in/gurdalertek/" target="_blank"><img src="images/gurdal-ertek.png" alt="Gurdal Ertek"></a></td>
     <td><b>Gürdal Ertek</b> is an Associate Professor at UAE University (UAEU), Al Ain, UAE.
 He received his Ph.D. from Georgia Institute of Technology, Atlanta, GA, in 2001.
 Dr. Ertek served in educational and research organizations in Turkey, USA, Singapore, Kuwait and UAE, as well as an on-site reviewer for 50+ industrial R&D projects.
-His research and teaching areas include applied data science, business analytics, supply chain management, project management, and R&D management.</td>
+His research and teaching areas include applied data science, business analytics, supply chain management, project management, and R&D management.
+Dr. Ertek's research and other work can be accessed through [ErtekProjects.com](http://ertekprojects.com)</td>
   </tr>
   <tr>
     <td width=150px><a href="https://www.linkedin.com/in/josephkholodenko/" target="_blank"><img src="images/joseph-kholodenko.png" alt="Joseph Kholodenko"></a></td>